frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/income-tax-slab.md

 annual_taxable_earning > 500000
 ```

 ### 2.2 Other Taxes and Charges on Income Tax

 If other taxes are applicable on calculated income tax, you can enter those using this table.
 You can also define the min and max taxable amount for which this tax will be applicable.
-For example, Health and Education Cess is applied to income tax to everyone in India.
+For example, Health and Education Cess is applied additionally on income tax to everyone in India.

 <img class="screenshot" alt="Other Charged on Income Tax" src="/docs/assets/img/human-resources/other-taxes-on-income-tax.png">